ROCm/omnitrace/source/docs/runtime.md

 ### Exploring Components

 [OmniTrace](https://github.com/AMDResearch/omnitrace) uses [timemory](https://github.com/NERSC/timemory) extensively to provide various capabilities and manage data and resources.
-By default, when `OMNITRACE_USE_TIMEMORY=ON`, omnitrace will only collect wall-clock timing values; however, by modifying the `OMNITRACE_TIMEMORY_COMPONENTS` setting, omnitrace can be configured to collect hardware counters, CPU-clock timers, memory usage, context-switches, page-faults, network statistics, and many more.
+By default, when `OMNITRACE_PROFILE=ON`, omnitrace will only collect wall-clock timing values; however, by modifying the `OMNITRACE_TIMEMORY_COMPONENTS` setting, omnitrace can be configured to collect hardware counters, CPU-clock timers, memory usage, context-switches, page-faults, network statistics, and many more.
 In fact, omnitrace can actually be used as a dynamic instrumentation vehicle for other 3rd-party profiling